sadanandpai/javascript-code-challenges/challenges/async-challenges.md

 <br />

-#### Q12
-### Execute 3 asynchronous functions one after the other in sequence using async await and do not terminate on failure
+### Q. Execute 3 asynchronous functions one after the other in sequence using async await and do not terminate on failure

 - Unlike promises, `try-catch` block can be used on async functions
 - `catch` block for each asynchronous function can be used to catch errors and continue with next execution which will not propagate failures